SAP-samples/logistics-business-network-integration/README.md

 The step above is same as the one you have request for test access.
 But the OAuth ID and secret will be separate for productive access.

-(Ravish)
-* Configure system connection in LBN for productive tenant
+* Configure system connection in LBN for productive tenant.Repeat the activities carried out on System connection App in the test tenant ( [Click here](https://video.sap.com/media/t/1_igc0uy3u) ).
+This time maintain your productive URL

 Follow activities as done in step 6 to your productive URLs